pehringer/spud/README.md

 ##### 4-Bit Opcode Instruction Set

 ###### Rules of Thumb
-- Any instructions with a letter abbreviation ending are operations involving immediate values.
+- Instructions with letter abbreviation endings are operations involving immediate values.
-- Any instructions without a letter abbreviation ending are operations involving the operand register.
+- Instructions without letter abbreviation endings are operations involving the operand register.
 - Values are loaded to the operand register.
 - Values are strore fron the accumulator register.
-- The arithmetic operations use the accumulator and operand registers.
+- Arithmetic operations use the accumulator and operand registers.
-- The result of arithmetic operations are stored in the accumulator registers.
+- Result of arithmetic operations are stored in the accumulator register.
 - Values can be swapped between the accumulator and operand registers.
 - Conditional jumps use the accumulator register as the condition.